Ibanez JEM: Ibanez and Steve Vai

 Vai decided to stop using his Anderson guitar in favor of a guitar deal with a bigger company.
 Just before Christmas 1986 Ibanez received Vai's guitar specification; they were similar to Despagni's guitars.
 Ibanez built one of their "Maxxas" guitars for him with a palmrest for the tremolo.
 Vai liked the model and decided to produce that particular guitar with Ibanez.
-It took five months to make the new model samples in Japan, the JEM guitar and the RG range which launched at the NAMM Industry Trade Show in June 1987.
+It took five months to make the new model samples in Japan, the JEM guitar and the RG range which launched at the NAMM Show in June 1987.

 Design and production

 After the JEM series was launched at the NAMM show, Ibanez with Steve Vai began to design and produce the guitar actively.
 Rich Lasner of Hoshino explained that Vai used a "Chinese menu approach" to design the guitar (i.e. choosing from many different categories).
-The first design was by Vai, when he sent Hoshino his ideas from many different guitar features he liked and combined it into one guitar.
+The first design was by Vai, when he sent Hoshino his ideas from many different guitar features he liked and combined them into one guitar.
 The essential considerations were the weight, wood types and pickups.
 For the latter specification, Vai decided long before Ibanez contacted him, that he would use DiMarzio pickups for his guitars.

-The JEM had three DiMarzio pickups (a pair of PAF Pro humbuckers and a JEM single-coil) wired in a then-unique arrangement where by the 2nd and 4th positions split the humbuckers into single-coils in combination with the middle pickup.
+The JEM had three DiMarzio pickups (a pair of PAF Pro humbuckers and a JEM single-coil) wired in a then-unique arrangement where the 2nd and 4th positions split the humbuckers into single-coils in combination with the middle pickup.
 This arrangement, pioneered by DiMarzio's Steve Blucher, allowed Vai to achieve Stratocaster-style in-between sounds as well as the humbucker raunch of the PAF Pro.
 There was also a high-pass filter on the volume control to help the guitar retain high end when the volume pot was rolled back.

 It also featured a “bear claw” rout behind the Ibanez Edge locking vibrato bridge, inspired by the chiseled trench Vai had gouged into his Charvel “Green Meanie” guitar.
 This allowed him to achieve a much further range of upward motion than simply floating the tremolo at an angle off the body, and it made it easy to perform wild “flutter” effects.

 A guitar with 24 frets was not unheard of before 1987, but this was still relatively uncommon.
 The last four frets were scalloped, allowing Vai and like-minded shredders to really lay into those high notes, and upper-fret access was enhanced by a crescent-shaped scoop around the neck joint area.